Fertility & infertility

 WHAT IS INFERTILITY?

-Some women may struggle to get pregnant.
+Some couples may struggle to get pregnant.
 If you haven't conceived after 12 months of trying, you may want to speak to your GP.
-Your GP may find it helpful to understand when your periods are and how often you have unprotected sex.
-If possible, make a note of your last period dates and days or having unprotected sex.
-Your GP can check for common causes of fertility problems and support you with what may happen next.
+If possible, make a note of the dates of your last period days and days of having unprotected sex, The doctor may find this information useful.
+Your GP can check for common causes of both male and female fertility problems and support you with what may happen next.

 About 84% of couples will conceive naturally within a year when having regular unprotected sex (two or three days a week).
 Infertility is usually diagnosed when a couple cannot get pregnant despite having regular unprotected sex.
 Around one in 7 couples may have difficulty conceiving.*